Ghostery is available here for free: https://www.ghostery.com/fr/products/

 Applications will be accepted until March 10, 2021 (midnight):

-For your application, you will have to upload a single PDF file containing four documents:
+For your application, you will have to provide a single PDF file containing four documents:

 1. A motivation letter explaining your research interests and the expected benefits from attending the school 2.
 A curriculum vitae 3.
 An abstract detailing your research project (250 words, with title, author(s), institution(s)).
 This abstract must correspond to the poster and the flash-talk presentation of your research that you will have to prepare for the Summer School.
 ATTENTION: Your abstract will be included in the Summer School booklet, which will be distributed to all participants and made public on the Summer School web page.
 4. A letter of support from your supervisor or another senior coworker indicating that your host lab will finance your transportation and any additional fees you could have during your stay.